jeog/TOSDataBridge/README.md

 (Admin) C:\> SC start TOSDataBridge
 ```
 2. Include tos_databridge.h header in your code (if C++ make sure containers.hpp and generic.hpp can be found by the compiler), add the necessary lib calls, build it.
-3. Log on to the TOS platform and start your program or the python wrapper(see the python tutorial in \python\docs for a walk-through).
+3. Log on to the TOS platform and start your program or the python wrapper(see the python tutorial in \docs for a walk-through).

 ###LICENSING & WARRANTY